jlangch/venice/doc/readme/lazy-seq.md

 (first (lazy-seq 1 #(+ % 1))) ; => 1
  ```

-A sequence is realized by applying the `doall` function.
+A lazy sequnece can be realized to a list by applying the `doall` function.

-**Be aware that your runtime system will not survive realizing an infinite sequence.
-This example will continuing realizing elements until the memory is exhausted:**
+**Be aware that your runtime system will not survive realizing an infinite sequence.**

+This example will continuing realizing elements until the memory is exhausted:

 ```clojure
 (doall (lazy-seq 1 #(+ % 1)))